Kilgrobil/academic-kickstart/content/authors/admin/_index.md

 Welcome on my academic page!

+I am currently looking for new postdoc opportunities -- I am available from January 2023!

-I am currently working as a postdoc with [Matteo Mio](https://perso.ens-lyon.fr/matteo.mio/) in the [PLUME](http://www.ens-lyon.fr/LIP/PLUME/) team of the [LIP](http://www.ens-lyon.fr/LIP/) laboratory, at [ENS Lyon](http://www.ens-lyon.fr/), France.
+I am working as a postdoc with [Matteo Mio](https://perso.ens-lyon.fr/matteo.mio/) in the [PLUME](http://www.ens-lyon.fr/LIP/PLUME/) team of the [LIP](http://www.ens-lyon.fr/LIP/) laboratory, at [ENS Lyon](http://www.ens-lyon.fr/), France.
 I am studying the theory of Riesz spaces towards formal verification and certification of probabilistic software.

 Previously I was a PhD student in the [LogiMICS](http://logimas.mics.centralesupelec.fr/) team of the [MICS](http://mics.centralesupelec.fr/en) laboratory, at [CentraleSupélec](https://www.centralesupelec.fr/), France.
 My amazing supervisors were [Daniela Petrişan](https://www.irif.fr/~petrisan/) and [Marc Aiguier](http://perso.ecp.fr/~aiguierm/).
 My research there focused on weak distributive laws and their application to computer science, e.g. automata.
 I successfully defended my PhD thesis on Tuesday 19 October 2021.
 You can download the [manuscript](https://agoy.fr/publication/phd/phd.pdf) and the [slides](https://agoy.fr/publication/phd/slides.pdf).